Current residence: (2000– ) Providence

 Russian TV: “Miss Supermodel USSR” Me: judge.
 1990.

-Aside from the two samples on this site, most translating work has been done in film (scripts and subtitles).
-English to French, for French TV, with Paul Memmi in Paris; and, much more frequently, French to English, with Alexander Whitelaw in Paris (1985-89, 1993-97).
+Most translating work has been done in film (scripts and subtitles).
+English to French, for French TV, with Paul Memmi in Paris; and, much more frequently, French to English, with Alexander Whitelaw in Paris (1985–89, 1993–97).
 Whitelaw and I subtitled scores of French movies for directors Eric Rohmer, Agnès Varda, Patrice Leconte, Bertrand Blier, Jean-Pierre Mocky and many others.
 The most difficult part was convincing these directors that their English was not as good as they thought it was, so stop with the lame suggestions, already.
 Most difficult subtitling job: Mathieu Kassovitz’s La Haine (1995).
 Most delicate subtitling job: Marcel Ophuls’ Hôtel Terminus (1989).

 Queen’s University, Kingston, Ontario.